VEkh/hottspot-taobot/README.markdown

 **Hedging**
 * Take price (cash) * volatility (percenatge) of each stock.
 * Use the ratio of the product to determine hedge ratio.
-* Not hedging increases variance, but the profit over time will be the same
+* Not hedging increases variance, but the profit over time will be the same.
+* You lose money on commissions when you hedge.

 # Glossary
 * _basket_ - collection of stocks that are correlated to the stock